Jusedawg/TF-Source-2/.github/PULL_REQUEST_GUIDELINES.md

   2. Include a title that provides a one sentence overview of the purpose of the PR.
 Abbreviations can be used when necessary.
   3. Follow the template regardless of the nature of the PR.
+  4. Be made against the dev branch for first time contributors and breaking changes.
-  4. Be reviewed and approved by someone other than the author.
+  5. Be reviewed and approved by someone other than the author.

 PRs that contain "low effort" changes **ONLY** such as spelling fixes, code comment additions/edits and formatting will not be accepted.
 Finally, PRs should be atomic.
 That is, they should address only one item (task, feature, bug).